PrabathBK/DiabetesAI-Webproject/README.md

 2. The main section of the web page contains sliders for various input features.
 Adjust the sliders to enter the desired values for each feature.

-3. After entering the input values, the web application will display the entered data and the predicted outcome (0 for non-diabetes, 1 for diabetes) based on the selected machine learning model.
+3. After entering the input values, the web application will display the entered data and the predicted outcome (0 for non-diabetes, 1 for diabetes)

 4. Use the provided information to understand the prediction and consult a healthcare professional for further guidance and diagnosis.

 ## Conclusion

 The Diabetes Detection Web Application leverages machine learning algorithms to provide predictions on the likelihood of diabetes based on user input.
 By offering a user-friendly interface and accurate predictions, this application aims to raise awareness about diabetes and promote early detection for better healthcare outcomes.

+## Contact Information

+For any questions or suggestions, please feel free to reach out to [prabathwijethilaka50@gmail.com](mailto:prabathwijethilaka50@gmail.com).